Dan chats to the leading film production magazine ‘International Connection’ about working with actors

 International Connection (IC): Are there any tips you can offer to performers regarding their own personal training, perhaps in terms of workout, diet, or attitude, that will help them prepare for a role?

-IC: But what about behind-the-camera people, or stunt people?
+IC: But what about behind-the-camera people or stunt people?

 IC: How has the world of personal training changed/ evolved over the past decade?

-Education | Dan Roberts GroupHollywood studios and actors used to use media friendly celeb trainers, now they are using trainers with a background working with special forces, pro fighters and Olympic athletes.
+Hollywood studios and actors used to use media-friendly celeb trainers; now, they are using trainers with a background working with special forces, pro fighters and Olympic athletes.
 It is encouraging as on the flip side the rise of fitness influencers on social media has been some what disruptive (in negative way) to the coaching industry.
 The tough thing about the fitness industry is that it’s not very well regulated.
 It is one of the reasons my company also focuses on helping other trainers.
-We are trying to improve industry standards by creating new advanced qualifications and courses for fitness professionals and we also mentor small businesses and personal trainers who want to success with integrity and authenticity.
+We are trying to improve industry standards by creating new advanced qualifications and courses for fitness professionals, and we also mentor small businesses and personal trainers who want to succeed with integrity and authenticity.

 Interview featured in International Connection Magazine Winter 2017 & Spring 2018.
 Visit our press page to view more.